petabite/uWeb/README.md

 ----

-## `uWeb.setSupportedFileTypes(file_types = ['.js', '.css'])`
+## `uWeb.setSupportedFileTypes(file_types = ['js', 'css'])`

   ###### Description
-  Specify the file extensions to be allowed to be sent to the client if it is requested.
+  - Specify the file extensions to be allowed to be sent to the client if it is requested.
 Use to protect your backend of your Microcontroller.
-NOTE: Be careful when allowing file types such as .py because the client can request /boot.py and may exposed sensitive info such as your wi-fi password if you have it set there.
+  - When allowing additional files, don't forget to include 'js' and 'css' in the list as well

-  This only applies to GET requests.
+  - This only applies to GET requests.
 You can still manually send files of any extension with [sendFile()](#uwebsendfilefilename)
+  - NOTE: Be careful when allowing file types such as .py because the client can request /boot.py and may exposed sensitive info such as your wi-fi password if you have it set there.
   ###### Parameters
   - file_types - (list) file extensions to whitelist.
 Default: .js and .css